der-carnivore/BingAds-docs/BingAds/scripts/reference/AdGroupBuilder.md

 [AdGroupBuilder](./AdGroupBuilder)|Ad group builder with the name applied.

 ## <a name="withstatus~string-status~"></a>withStatus(String status)
-Sets the status of this new ad group to the provided value.
+Sets the status of this ad group.

-If no value is specified, it will default to `ENABLED`.
 ### Arguments:
 |Name|Type|Description|
 |-|-|-
-status|String|Ad group status.
+status|String|Ad group's status.
+If not specified, status defaults to ENABLED.
+The following are the possible values: <br /> - ENABLED<br /> - DISABLED
 ### Returns:
 |Type|Description|
 |-|-